cyclist-org/cyclist/sl_disprove.md

 ----------------------------------------------------
 The tool is described in the [TABLEAUX'15 paper]:

-  *J. Brotherston and N. Gorogiannis.
+>  J. Brotherston and N. Gorogiannis.
-  Disproving Inductive Entailments in Separation Logic via Base Pair Approximation*
+>  Disproving Inductive Entailments in Separation Logic
+>  via Base Pair Approximation

 QUICKSTART:
 ----------------------------------------------------
-If you downloaded the binary release from GitHub a x64 binary should be already present in this directory.
-If you do not have such a binary, look at the file README.compiling.
+If you downloaded the [binary release] from GitHub a x64 binary should be already present in this directory.
+If you do not have such a binary, look at the [Installation].

 Running the executable `sl_disprove.native` without options will produce some help text explaining its usage.